Škoda 14Tr: Early history

 One of the first modifications of 14Tr - two 14Tr0 cars (001 and 002) arrived for testing in Kyiv in 1981.
-One of the cars had a RCSU (rheostat-contactor control system), the second had a TISU (thyristor-pulse control system) which in the late 1970s was a new innovation.
+One of the cars had a RCSU (rheostat-contactor control system), the second had a TISU (thyristor-pulse control system) which in the late 1970s was an innovation.

 The difference from RCSU was that instead of a start-brake resistor, controlled by a rotating shaft with contacts, an electric motor was controlled by a thyristor control unit.
 Thyristor operation was controlled by a control regulator, so the trolleybus car started driving off more smoothly.
-TISU made possible to recover power - the return part of the electricity consumed by the trolleybus back to the trolleybus power network (see regenerative braking), which reduced operating cost.
+The TISU made it possible to recover power - the return part of the electricity consumed by the trolleybus back to the trolleybus power network (see regenerative braking), which reduced operating cost.

 Both Škoda 14Tr0 after testing in Kyiv were deployed to Crimea to be used in a long-distance trolleybus route.
 001 was used in the Alushta trolleybus depot until it burned down in 1995.
-002 was used in Simferopol trolleybus depot and in other depot, where it remains there, but only for training purposes.
+002 was used in Simferopol trolleybus depot and in other depot, but only for training purposes.
 The prototype was decommissioned and scrapped in 2009.